aselshall/rm/hw/class-presentation1.md

 #### 1. Week Before Presentation Week
 - Record your presentation (max 15 minutes).
-- Upload your presentation slides to Canvas by the due date.
+- Upload your presentation slides to Canvas discussion by the due date.
-- Share your recorded presentation link in the *Paper Review* discussion on Canvas (do not upload large video files directly).
+- Share your recorded presentation link in the Canvas discussion by the due date (do not upload large video files directly).
 - Recording options:
   - Record live on YouTube with OBS ([Tutorial](https://youtu.be/zOhh6MclooA?feature=shared))
   - Record in PowerPoint ([Tutorial](https://youtu.be/bP9VJ03s8Gw?feature=shared)) and upload to YouTube or OneDrive ([instructions](https://github.com/aselshall/gwh/blob/main/hw/How%20to%20Upload%20a%20Video%20to%20OneDrive.docx))